rackerlabs/support-how-to/content/how-to/cloud-servers/add-a-cloud-network-interface-to-a-cloud-server/index.md

 product_url: cloud-servers
 ---

-This article shows you how to use the Application Program Interface API and the rackspace-novaclient **Nova** to add a cloud network to a cloud server.
+This article shows you how to use the Cloud Servers Application Program Interface (API) and the `rackspace-novaclient` (`nova`) to add a cloud network to a cloud server.

-**Prerequisites**

-Install Nova and the Cloud Networks extension on Mac&reg; OS X. Use Nova to add a virtual interface to a running cloud server that connects to your cloud network.
+Use the following steps to install `nova` and the Cloud Networks extension on Mac&reg; OS X&reg; and use `nova` to add a virtual interface to a running cloud server that connects to your cloud network.

-**Note:** Nova is also available for Linux&reg; and Windows&reg;.
+**Note:** `nova` is also available for Linux&reg; and Windows&reg;.

-Use the following steps to install Nova:

 1. Run the following command on the command line:

        $ sudo easy_install pip

-2. Install nova and the Cloud Networks virtual interface extension by running the following commands on the command line:
+2. Install `nova` and the Cloud Networks virtual interface extension by running the following commands on the command line:

        $ sudo pip install rackspace-novaclient
        $ sudo pip install os_virtual_interfacesv2_python_novaclient_ext

-3. Go to your local **.profile** file and set up the following environment variables in your local file by replacing the values inside brackets `<>` with your account information:
+3. Go to your local **.profile** file and set up the following environment variables in your local file by replacing the values inside the angle brackets `<>` with your account information:

        $ export OS_AUTH_URL=https://identity.api.rackspacecloud.com/v2.0/
        $ export OS_AUTH_SYSTEM=rackspace